sekka1/managedkube.com/_posts/2019-02-12-pod-failure-crashloopbackoff.md

 Warning  BackOff    1s (x2 over 19s)  kubelet, gke-gar-3-pool-1-9781becc-bdb3  Back-off restarting failed container
 ```

-The Message says that it is in a `Back-off restarting failed container`.
+This message says that it is in a `Back-off restarting failed container`.
 This most likely means that Kubernetes started your container, then the container subsequently exited.
 As we all know, the Docker container should hold and keep pid 1 running or the container exits.
 When the container exits, Kubernetes will try to restart it.
 After restarting it a few times, it will declare this `BackOff` state.
 However, Kubernetes will keep on trying to restart it.

 If you get the pods again, you can see the `restart` counter is incrementing as Kubernetes restarts the container but the container keeps on exiting.